-Doc 5.3 Plans and study programmes for first cycle (Bachelors) programmes in: a) Finance and Accounting, b) Higher Technician in Medical Laboratories D c) Supplementary documents Doc 5.4 Plans and study programmes for second cycle (Professional Masters) programmes in: a) Finance and Accounting, b) Higher Technicians in Medical Laboratoryc) Supplementary documents Doc 5.5 c) Supplementary documents Diploma template Doc 6.1 Workload of academic staff, 2015-2016 Doc 6.2 Data on staff recruitment and leaving Doc 6.3 Statistics on full-time staff and their qualifications Doc 6.4 Statistics on part-time staff and their qualifications Doc 6.5 Data on the qualifications of academic staff Doc 6.6 Planning load of the Faculty of Economics for 2016-2017 Doc 6.7 Planning activities of academic staff for 2016-2017, Faculty of Economics Doc 6.8 Teaching schedule for the Professional Masters programme Doc 6.9 Transcripts of students' exams and results Doc 6.10 Decision of Senate no 7, date 27.10.2014 'on approval of working group's assessment for student transfer, Faculty of Economics.'
-Doc 6.11 Decision of Commission no 7/3, date 04.11.2014 'on unification and equivalence of study programmes (example, Faculty of Economics)' Doc 6.12 Contract for full time employment Doc 6.13 Contract for part-time employment Doc 6.14 Recruitment Practices Doc 6.15 Social life of the institution Doc 6.16 Assessment of academic staff performance Doc 7.1 Doc 7.2 Decision of Senate on the establishment of the Scientific Research Centre Doc 7.3 Regulation of the Scientific Research Centre Decision of Senate on the approval of regulations of the Scientific DOC 7.5 Research Centre Doc 7.4 Scientific research programme for 2014-2015 Doc 7.5 Report of scientific research of Faculty of Economics, 2014-2015 Doc 7.6 Final report on scientific activities 2015-2016 Doc 7.7 Decision of Senate on guest lecturers Doc 7.8 Papers given in open lectures Doc 7.9 On expertise and academic staff collaborations Doc 7.10 Logos scientific magazine No.1 Doc 7.11 Projects gained (no.1, no. 2) Doc 7.12 International Scientific Conference on 17 March 2017 Doc 8.1 Decision of Senate no 12/2, date 16.11.2015, on the operation of the IQAU Doc 8.2 Doc 8.3 Strategy on development and quality control Doc 8.4 Evaluation methodology Doc 8.5 Establishment of Faculty of Economics IQAU Duties and responsibilities of the IQAU in the Faculty of Economics Doc 8.6 Report of IQAU's activity in the Faculty of Economics in 2015-2016 Doc 8.7 Information from IQAU on questionnaire results for Bachelor's degrees, Faculty of Economics Doc 8.8 Analysis of questionnaires for Professional Masters' programmes, Faculty of Economics Doc 8.9 Information on IQAU monitoring register groups Doc 8.10 IQAU information on monitoring thesis examination Doc 8.11 IQAU information on students' results Doc 8.12 IQAU information on developing the examination process
+Doc 5.3 Plans and study programmes for first cycle (Bachelors) programmes in: a) Finance and Accounting, b) Higher Technician in Medical Laboratories c) Supplementary documents Doc 5.4 Plans and study programmes for second cycle (Professional Masters) programmes in: a) Finance and Accounting, b) Higher Technicians in Medical Laboratory c) Supplementary documents Doc 5.5 Diploma template Doc 6.1 Workload of academic staff, 2015-2016 Doc 6.2 Data on staff recruitment and leaving Doc 6.3 Statistics on full-time staff and their qualifications Doc 6.4 Statistics on part-time staff and their qualifications Doc 6.5 Data on the qualifications of academic staff Doc 6.6 Planning load of the Faculty of Economics for 2016-2017 Doc 6.7 Planning activities of academic staff for 2016-2017, Faculty of Economics Doc 6.8 Teaching schedule for the Professional Masters programme Doc 6.9 Transcripts of students' exams and results Doc 6.10 Decision of Senate no 7, date 27.10.2014 'on approval of working group's assessment for student transfer, Faculty of Economics.'
+Doc 6.11 Decision of Commission no 7/3, date 04.11.2014 'on unification and 0000.11 equivalence of study programmes (example, Faculty of Economics)' Doc 6.12 Contract for full time employment Doc 6.13 Contract for part-time employment Doc 6.14 Recruitment Practices Doc 6.15 Social life of the institution Doc 6.16 Assessment of academic staff performance Doc 7.1 Decision of Senate on the establishment of the Scientific Research Centre Doc 7.2 Regulation of the Scientific Research Centre Doc 7.3 Decision of Senate on the approval of regulations of the Scientific Research Centre Doc 7.4 Scientific research programme for 2014-2015 Doc 7.5 Report of scientific research of Faculty of Economics, 2014-2015 Doc 7.6 Final report on scientific activities 2015-2016 Doc 7.7 Decision of Senate on guest lecturers Doc 7.8 Papers given in open lectures Doc 7.9 On expertise and academic staff collaborations Doc 7.10 Logos scientific magazine No.1 Doc 7.11 Projects gained (no.1, no. 2) Doc 7.12 International Scientific Conference on 17 March 2017 Doc 8.1 Decision of Senate no 12/2, date 16.11.2015, on the operation of the IQAU Doc 8.2 Strategy on development and quality control Doc 8.3 Evaluation methodology Doc 8.4 Establishment of Faculty of Economics IQAU Doc 8.5 Duties and responsibilities of the IQAU in the Faculty of Economics Doc 8.6 Report of IQAU's activity in the Faculty of Economics in 2015-2016 Doc 8.7 Information from IQAU on questionnaire results for Bachelor's degrees, Faculty of Economics Doc 8.8 Analysis of questionnaires for Professional Masters' programmes, Faculty of Economics Doc 8.9 Doc 8.10 Information on IQAU monitoring register groups IQAU information on monitoring thesis examination Doc 8.11 IQAU information on students' results Doc 8.12 IQAU information on students results IQAU information on developing the examination process DUC 0.12 incontration on developing the examination process